wp-plugins/crayon-syntax-highlighter/readme.txt

 2. Twilight theme.

 == Changelog ==

+= 1.7.11 =
+* Added the option of either enqueuing themes and fonts (efficient) or printing them before the Crayon each time when enqueuing fails
+* Thanks to http://www.adostudio.it/ for finding the bugs
+* Improved theme and font handling
+* Improved theme detection and Crayon capturing

 = 1.7.10 =
 * Fixed a visual artifact of loading that caused the plain code to be partially visible